BROADSoftware/HADeploy/docsite/docs/plugins_reference/inventory/host_groups.md

 Name|req?|Description
 ---|---|---
-name|yes|The name of the host group hosts|yes|The list of the hosts for this group.
-Each host must be defined in the hosts: part (Or the associated Ansible inventory). force_setup|no|A common Ansible problem is when referencing host info for a host which has not being accessed, so there is no fact grabbed for it.<br>Setting this flag to `yes` will trigger an access to all hosts of this group at the begining of the play.<br>Default: `no`
+name|yes|The name of the host group hosts|no|A list of hosts included in this group.
+Each host must be defined in the [`hosts:`](./hosts) part (Or the associated Ansible inventory). groups|no|A list of `host_group` from wich all hosts will be included in this group.
+Allow group composition, and also group renaming. force_setup|no|A common Ansible problem is when referencing host info for a host which has not being accessed, so there is no fact grabbed for it.<br>Setting this flag to `yes` will trigger an access to all hosts of this group at the begining of the play.<br>Default: `no`

 Note than same host can belong to several groups.